 - event (string): "create"

 - meta: Meta information about the message

 - service (string): Tenant associated to this device

 - data: device data structure

 - id (string): Device ID

 - attrs: Device attributes.
 This field is as described in DeviceManager concepts

 4.2 Update message

-This message is published whenever a new device is directly or indirectly updated.
-The indirectly case happens when a template associated with the device is updated.
+This message is published whenever a new device is updated.
 Its payload looks very similar to device creation: